KScl/tis100pad/README.md

 I myself am using mod_wsgi on an Apache server, but it should work fine with any server setup that can run Flask apps, so long as the appropriate POST requests are correctly routed to the app.

-You would also need to initialize your own SQLite database, as the code in this repo does not do this for you.
+You would also need to initialize your own SQLite database with table, as the code in this repo does not do this for you.